Heavy Duty Aftermarket Dialogue Speakers

-Tim Kraus – President & COO, Heavy Duty Manufacturers Association
+Moderator: Tim Kraus – President & COO, Heavy Duty Manufacturers Association

 Tim Kraus is the president and chief operating officer of the Heavy Duty Manufacturers Association (HDMA) and is a vice president of the Motor & Equipment Manufacturers Association (MEMA).
 An industry veteran, Tim joined HDMA and MEMA in 2004.
 HDMA is MEMA's heavy duty market segment association that exclusively serves the suppliers of components to the commercial vehicle industry, both on and off-highway.